mja65/Emu68-Imager/docs/InstructionsEmu68ImagerV2.md

 #### Partitioning

 This is where you set up the disk in accordance with how you wish.
+You can do this either through using the mouse to click, move, and reposition partitions and/or via the input boxes on screen.

 There are two levels of partitioning, the MBR partitions and the Amiga Partitions.

 MBR partitions are what the Raspberry Pi recognises when you boot the Amiga and Emu68 loads.
 Emu68 loads files from a FAT32 partition.
 Additionally, MBR partitions with the Partition ID of 0x76 are identified by Emu68 as being separate Amiga drives.
 Note, there can be a maximum of 4 MBR partitions.
 This is a limitation of the MBR structure, not Emu68.

 By default, the Emu68 Imager creates one FAT32 partition and one 0x76 partition.
 If you wish, you can resize, move, delete, and add partitions.
 However, you are limited to the maximum of four MBR partitions.

+You can choose where to add the new partition (if you wish to put it next to a particular partition versus just at the end of the disk for example).

+As the partitions can be moved around there is the possibility that there is empty space between the partitions.
+Press the "Remove free space between partitions" button if you want to remove this.

 If you click on any of the 0x76 partitions you will then see the Amiga partitions included within the 0x76 partition.
 Again, you can resize, move, delete and add partitions as you see fit.
 Should you wish you can also define the parameters of the partition including device, volume name, etc. - as you would if you were using HDToolbox on the Amiga.
 You can have a maximum of 10 Amiga partitions within the 0x76 partition.
 This is not a limitation of AmigaOS - rather it's placed within Emu68 Imager such that the interface does not become unwieldy!

+Similar options exist as for MBR partitions as it relates to the positioning of partitions and removal of free space between the partitions.

 You also have the option of importing files from your PC to the partition.
 However, you are limited to importing single folders which will then import all files and folders underneath that folder.
 Each Amiga partition can have files imported to it.